 8 slices smoked salmon

 1/3 cup Greek yogurt or light sour cream

 (Makes 8 Cakes)

-1. Grate the zucchini on a box grater and finely mince the scallion and garlic.
-Place the veggies in a bowl, along with the onion powder, smoked paprika, salt, black pepper and egg and stir to combine.
+1. Grate zucchini and finely mince scallion and garlic.
+Place vegetables in a bowl, along with onion powder, smoked paprika, salt, black pepper and egg, stir to combine.

-2. Then, add the almond flour to the vegetable mixture and stir to combine.
-Next, squeeze in the lemon juice and stir.
-On the stovetop over medium-high heat, add 3 tablespoons of grapeseed oil to a non-stick skillet.
-Dollop by tablespoonful the zucchini mixture into rounds and cook for 4 minutes or until dark golden brown.
-Do not make the pancakes too large or the center will not cook properly and the texture less crunchy.
+2. Add almond flour to vegetable mixture and stir to combine.
+Next, squeeze in lemon juice and stir.
+On stove top over medium-high heat, add 3 tablespoons of grapeseed oil to a non-stick skillet.
+Dollop zucchini mixture into 3-inch rounds and cook for 4 minutes, or until dark golden brown.

-3. While the zucchini cakes are cooking on the first side, combine the wasabi paste and Greek yogurt in a small bowl.
-Stir the cream mixture until smooth.
-Here’s a tip – if you are buying sashimi from a store, they usually put in a dollop of wasabi paste, it’s plenty to make the cream.
+3. While zucchini cakes are cooking, combine wasabi paste and Greek yogurt in a small bowl.
+Stir cream mixture until smooth.